 Charles was a stone mason by trade.
 Charles and Theotiste appear, for a time, to have settled in Trois Rivières.
 It is unknown when the family left that area.
 The website "A Brief History of Lacolle, Quebec", tells of a contract that was signed with Charles Noel to build a stone church in Lacolle in July of 1842; the same year that his eldest son, Joseph, was married in the same community.

-Joseph was born in Trois-Rivières 8 August 1819; he was baptized the same day at the Immaculee Conception Church.
+Joseph was the oldest child of Charles and Theotiste.
+He was born in Trois-Rivières 8 August 1819; he was baptized the same day at the Immaculee Conception Church.
 His marriage to Elisabeth Carpentier took place 11 January 1842 in Lacolle, at St. Valentin.1

 David- Born 3 October 1842 in Lacolle and baptized the same day at St. Valentin.1,3 David married a woman named Julie.
 Although I have been given 29 July 1868, Williamstown, Berkshire Co, Massachusetts as a date and place of this event, I cannot locate the record in the New England Genealogical Society records.
 If anyone has any more information about this event, I'd really appreciate the help!